How to hang a quilt is easy. Just add a hanging sleeve to the top of the quilt backing after it is quilted and before binding a quilt.

 For any quilt you intend to display on a surface other than a bed you will want to add a hanging sleeve on the upper back before you add your binding.

-The tube type hanging sleeve is added to the quilt backing after the quilt has been quilted and before the binding has been added.
+The tube type hanging sleeve is added to the quilt backing after the quilt has been quilted and before binding a quilt.

 A dowel rod is then inserted in the tube which can either be hung on a couple of nails or in conjunction with a nice looking wood quilt wall hanger.